-- Improved product quality – New technological practices and innovation will not only reduce generation of waste but also contribute to improved input quality that translates to improved products.
+- Improved product quality – New technological practices and innovation will not only reduce the generation of waste but also contribute to improved input quality that translates to improved products.

-- Economic benefits – Efficiency in product use translates to reduced costs when purchasing materials thus significantly affecting financial performance.
+- Economic benefits – Efficiency in product use translates to reduced costs when purchasing materials, thus significantly affecting financial performance.

-- Environmental responsibility – eliminating or minimizing generation of waste will make it easy for you to achieve environmental policies, standards and regulations.
+- Environmental responsibility – eliminating or minimizing the generation of waste will make it easy for you to achieve environmental policies, standards and regulations.

 - Public image – Embracing waste minimization will boost the reputation of your company, as it is a reflection of proactive movement in the quest to protect the environment.